klmh001/ANARCI/README.md

-This is a fork from oxpig/ANARCI.
+This is a fork from oxpig/ANARCI python3 version.

 This fork modifies a few files to add support for Windows 10.